OfficeDev/office-js-docs-pr/docs/develop/convert-xml-to-json-manifest.md

 >
 > - The unified manifest is a preview feature for Office Add-ins and is currently supported only for Outlook.
 > - Projects created in Visual Studio, as distinct from Visual Studio Code, can't be converted at this time.
-> - If you [created the project with Teams Toolkit](teams-toolkit-overview.md) or with the "unified manifest" option in the [Office Yeoman Generator](yeoman-generator-overview.md), it already uses the unified manifest, so you can ignore this article.
+> - If you [created the project with Teams Toolkit](teams-toolkit-overview.md) or with the "unified manifest" option in the [Office Yeoman Generator](yeoman-generator-overview.md), it already uses the unified manifest.

 ## Ensure that you have the two image files